 Make online bookings: Don’t keep anything for last minute.
 Its better to at least make hotel bookings and travel bookings in advance so that last-minute rush or expensive deals can be escaped.

-Set a budget: Maybe getting out of the budget can make you think twice for any further weekend trips.
-So plan properly and set a budget which is light on your pocket but heavy on memories.
+Set a budget: Maybe getting out of the budget can make you think twice about any further weekend trips.
+So plan properly and set a budget which is light in your pocket but heavy on memories.